 Click on the interactive map below to explore locations associated with Knoxville’s writers:

-Pick up a copy of “Knoxville: A Walking Literary Guide,” a free 34-page booklet at one of the following locations: the official Knoxville Visitors’ Center, Museum of East Tennessee History, Lawson McGhee Library, and Union Ave Books.
+Pick up a copy of “Knoxville: A Walking Literary Guide,” a free 34-page booklet at one of the following locations: the official Knoxville Visitors’ Center, East Tennessee History Center, Lawson McGhee Library, Union Ave Books, Knoxville Museum of Art, UT Hodges Library Special Collections, and Addison’s Bookstore.

 Knoxville began life as a literary place, of sorts.
 In 1791, before Knoxville even had a church or a proper city government, the Knoxville Gazette became Tennessee’s first newspaper.
 Because the city was Tennessee’s capital, publishing would be one of Knoxville’s first industries, producing legislative tracts and law books, but later sheet music, books of poetry and essays, some of the first known Cherokee-language teaching books, and occasionally, a novel.